Crosley Engine Family Tree - The Later Years

 Scott Atwater

 Heard reports of another Crosley variant called the Scott Atwater.
 It was another vertical boat engine.
 Was this made by Fageol/Crofton?
+Anyone have a picture of one?
 Where does it fit?

 Taylor Years CoBra Years